nhantien/fast-api-container-demo/doc/blog.md

 Think of a bind mount as a window or portal between two rooms—one inside the container and one on the host machine.
 You can reach into the room through the window to change or access things on both sides.
 Changes made on one side are immediately visible on the other side of the window.
 You can read more about Bind Mount [here](https://docs.docker.com/storage/bind-mounts/).

-In my experience, I only use bind mount during development, testing and debugging on my **local machine** and **not in the final deployment on the cloud**.
-For example, when my scripts running inside the container need to make some API calls to AWS, it needs to be authenticated via my AWS profile.
+In my experience, I only use bind mount during development, testing, and debugging on my **local machine** and **not in the final deployment on the cloud**.
+For example, when my scripts running inside the container need to make some API calls to AWS, they need to be authenticated via my AWS profile.
 Now, I would not want to hardcode or even include that information in the container image because that would be a massive security vulnerability.
-What I would do instead was to bind mount the AWS credentials directory on my local directoy into the container so that it has access to that information **ONLY DURING LOCAL DEVELOPMENT TESTING**.
+What I would do instead was to bind mount the AWS credentials directory on my local directory into the container so that it has access to that information **ONLY DURING LOCAL DEVELOPMENT TESTING**.

 ### Benefits of using container